vhs/vhs-ops-scripts/README.md

 #### Updating Discourse (https://talk.vanhack.ca)

+Normally go to https://talk.vanhack.ca/admin/upgrade to upgrade.

+If anything bad[TM] happens and running the upgrade procedure again does not work, use these instructions:

 To update the Discourse software for talk.vanhack.ca, ssh into talk.vanhack.ca do the following steps as root:

     cd /var/discourse